 Last weekend was very cold and extremely windy, so we stayed inside Bally’s casino until about 7:50.
 By the time we headed out, got into the corral, it was time for the National Anthem and an on-time start.
 I’m a big fan of races that start promptly and it was great to be able to wait inside before the race.

 The first 8 miles of the race had you snaking through the streets of northwest Atlantic City.
-We ran behind the Borgata and past the Harrah’s and Golden Nugget casinos, which are located in the marina section.
+The Atlantic City Half Marathon had you run behind the Borgata and past the Harrah’s and Golden Nugget casinos, which are located in the marina section.
 We ran parallel to the Abescon Inlet and past the King Neptune statue.

 Right at the 8-mile mark, we racers ascended up onto the Boardwalk right by the now-closed Showboat Casino.
-The remaining five miles were a long out and back which had runners going south into Ventor City, turning around at the 11 –mile mark, and making their way 2.1 miles back to the finish line at Bally’s.
+The remaining five miles of the Atlantic City Half Marathon were a long out and back which had runners going south into Ventor City, turning around at the 11 –mile mark, and making their way 2.1 miles back to the finish line at Bally’s.